CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 ### Other useful commands

 * `oc create` creates an object.
 Example: `oc create -f file.yaml`
-* `oc replace` replaces object.
+* `oc replace` replaces an object.
 Example: `oc replace -f file.yaml`
-* `oc delete` deletes object in openshit.
+* `oc delete` deletes an object in OpenShift.
 Example: `oc delete rc myreplicationcontroller`
-* `oc apply` modifies object according to input.
+* `oc apply` modifies an object according to the input.
 Example `oc apply -f file.yaml`
-* `oc explain` prints out API documentation.
+* `oc explain` prints out the API documentation.
 Example: `oc explain dc.spec`
-* `oc edit` loads object from API to local editor chosen by `$EDITOR` environment variable.
+* `oc edit` loads an object from the API to the local editor chosen by the `$EDITOR` environment variable.
 Example: `oc edit DeploymentConfig mydc`

 ## Abbreviations

-Object types have abbreviations that are recognized on CLI:
+Object types have abbreviations that are recognized in the CLI:

 |Abbreviation |Meaning|
 |-----:|:-------|